Glossary *

 lexicona specific set of lexemes type of vocabulary, referring to a specific language, subject, design or or group of people

-objectiveof or relating to a material object, actual existence or reality based on individual experience and general concensus c.f. subjective
+objectiveof or relating to a material object, actual existence or reality based on individual experience and general consensus c.f. subjective

 principleguiding belief